 You’re a PhD student and you would like to update your CV?

 Well, good news!!
-You’re on the right page to find some help 💪
+You’re at the right place 👌

 👇 Interested?
-Read below all the details of what I’m offering and use the form below to contact me :) 👇
+Read below all the details and testimonies and use the form to contact me :) 👇

-✅ Maybe you even have a specific job application in mind, or you are planning to apply somewhere soon.
+✅ You have a specific job application in mind, or you are planning to apply somewhere soon.

-✅ Or simply you would like to take the time to reflect on your PhD experience, in particular, asking yourself which competences you’ve already developed and could already be included in your CV?
+✅ You would like to take the time to reflect on your PhD experience.
+In particular, asking yourself which competences you’ve already developed and could include in your CV?

 How do I work?